 Beyond the theme parks, there are plenty more family activities and smaller attractions to enjoy in Orlando.

 We hope we’ve not overloaded you with too much information!
-There’s a lot to take in when you’ve just begun the planning process.
+There’s much to take in when you’ve just begun planning.

 Establishing your available time is the first step, then narrow in on deals, accommodation, and tickets before planning everything you’ll do at the theme parks.

-Unlike Disney World, which you need to practically plan to the minute months out, Universal is far more easy-going; once your dates are set, simply pick your start time and transport each day and go with the flow!
+Unlike Disney World, where it feels you need to plan to the minute months, Universal is far more easygoing; once your dates are set, simply pick your start time and transport each day and go with the flow!